 With Stefan Ostersjo he made a successful application to the Swedish funding agency RANK for three artistic residencies developing environmental sound art projects in Sweden during 2013-14, with flautist Sabine Vogel and electronic sound artist Matthew Sansom.

-He has recently been invited to be co-researcher on an Austrian Science Fund project "Emotional Improvisation" at University of Graz, Austria, starting in February 2014, and running through to 2016.
+He has recently returned from being co-researcher on an Austrian Science Fund project "Emotional Improvisation" at University of Graz, Austria, starting in February 2014, which will run through to 2016.

 BA Hons in Music